aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-table/manage-cells/_index.md

 type: docs
 weight: 30
 url: /java/manage-cells/
+keywords: "Table, merged cells, split cells, image in table cell, Java, Aspose.Slides for Java"
+description: "Table cells in PowerPoint presentations in Java"
 ---

 ## **Identify Merged Table Cell**
-Aspose.Slides for Java has provided the simplest API to identify merge table cells in an easiest way.
-To identify merge cells in table, please follow the steps below:

-- Create an instance of [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class.
+1. Create an instance of the  [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class.
-- Obtain the the table from first slide.
+2. Get the table from the first slide.
-- Iterate through row and columns of table to find out merge cells.
+3. Iterate through the table's rows and columns to find merge cells.
-- Print Message if cells are merged.
+4. Print message when merged cells are found.

+This Java code shows you how to identify merged table cells in a presentation:

 ```java
 Presentation pres = new Presentation("SomePresentationWithTable.pptx");